kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 ## Further investigation

-Check the DNS limitations for Windows in this section [todo insert link].
+Check the DNS limitations for Windows in this [section](#dns-limitations).

-If these steps don't resolve your problem, you can get help running Windows Containers on Windows nodes in Kubernetes through:
+If these steps don't resolve your problem, you can get help running Windows containers on Windows nodes in Kubernetes through:

 * StackOverflow [Windows Server Container](https://stackoverflow.com/questions/tagged/windows-server-container) topic
 * Kubernetes Official Forum [discuss.kubernetes.io](https://discuss.kubernetes.io/)
 * Kubernetes Slack [#SIG-Windows Channel](https://kubernetes.slack.com/messages/sig-windows)

-## Bugs and Feature Requests
+## Reporting Issues and Feature Requests

 If you have what looks like a bug, or you would like to make a feature request, please use the [Github issue tracking system](https://github.com/kubernetes/kubernetes/issues).

-Before you file an issue, please search existing issues to see if your issue is already covered.
+You can open issues on [GitHub](https://github.com/kubernetes/kubernetes/issues/new/choose) and assign them to SIG-Windows.
+You should first search the list of issues in case it was reported previously and comment with your experience on the issue and add additional logs.
+SIG-Windows Slack is also a great avenue to get some initial support and troubleshooting ideas prior to creating a ticket.

 If filing a bug, please include detailed information about how to reproduce the problem, such as:

 * Kubernetes version: kubectl version
-* Cloud provider, OS distro, network configuration, and Docker version
+* Environment details: Cloud provider, OS distro, networking choice and configuration, and Docker version
-* Steps to reproduce the problem
+* Detailed steps to reproduce the problem
+* Relevant logs
-* Tag the issue sig/windows to bring it to the Windows Special Interest Group member attention
+* Tag the issue sig/windows by commenting on the issue with `/sig windows` to bring it to a SIG-Windows member's attention

 # Roadmap

-We have a lot of features in our roadmap. <todo add more stuff here>
+We have a lot of features in our roadmap.
+An abbreviated high level list is included below, but we encourage you to view our [roadmap project](https://github.com/orgs/kubernetes/projects/8) and help us make Windows support better by [contributing](https://github.com/kubernetes/community/blob/master/sig-windows/).

 ## CRI-ContainerD